 How often will your water softener regenerate when it gets older?
 The likelihood is that it’ll regenerate more frequently – perhaps it’ll regenerate every day rather than every two to three days.
 This is especially the case for single-tank softeners.

-No matter how efficient your softener started off at, it will lose quality over its years of service.
-The average water softener can last for between 15 and 20 years if installed and maintained properly.
-But there will come a time when it loses function, and you’ll have to consider buying a replacement model.
+No matter how efficient your softener was at the beginning, it will lose effectiveness over its years of service.
+The average water softener can last between 15 and 20 years if installed and maintained properly.
+But there will come a time when the end of its useful life arrives, and you’ll have to consider buying a replacement model.

 Clogged Brine Line